If you can knit just one square – or a hat, handwarmers, or toy — you can help AIDS orphans in South Africa through Knit-a-Square

 Of course, you’re probably looking for ways to knit, so here’s what you’ll want to do.

 First, take a look at their What Our Children Need page.
 Not only will this tell you Knit-a-Square’s most pressing needs, but it will also offer important guidelines.
+(For instance, note that squares should be 8 x 8 inches, or 20 x 20 centimeters.)

 Need a pattern?
 You’ll find the official Knit-a-Square pattern book here.
 You’ll find knitting, crochet, sewing, and even loom knitting patterns!